What is advent and why do we celebrate it as part of the church year? What does the word Advent mean?

 1. Worship at church and home

 Many mainline churches have worship services during the week during the Advent seasons, in addition to Sundays.
-These worship services are a wonderful way to step aside from the Christmas hustle and focus on the true meaning of the Christmas season — the baby born in Bethlehem who is the Savior of the world.
+These worship services are an excellent way to step aside from the Christmas hustle and focus on the true meaning of the Christmas season — the baby born in Bethlehem who is the world’s Savior.

 You can also worship at home by having devotions, singing songs, lighting a candle, and reading God’s Word.